 Compressive strain Is the change in length by its original length.

-Consider a Revit has joined two metal sheets together.
-Then the two sheets subjected to two equal and opposite forces acting tangentially across the Revit section.
-Then the stress induced in the Revit is called Shear stresses.
+Consider a Rivet has joined two metal sheets together.
+Then the two sheets subjected to two equal and opposite forces acting tangentially across the Rivet section.
+Then the stress induced in the Rivet is called Shear stresses.
 See it on the side fig.

 Bending stress is usually occur in longitudinal objects.
 When forces acting on a longitudinal object then the objects tend to bend.
 The stresses induced due to bending is known as the bending stresses.